projectriff/projectriff.io/docs/v0.5/getting-started/minikube.md

 minikube start --memory=4096 --cpus=4
 ```

-To use the kvm2 driver for Linux specify `--vm-driver=kvm2`.
-Omitting the `--vm-driver` option will use the default driver.
+> NOTE: To use the kvm2 driver for Linux specify `--vm-driver=kvm2`.

-Confirm that your kubectl context is pointing to the new cluster
+Confirm that your kubectl context is pointing to the new cluster:

 ```sh
 kubectl config current-context